 Alcohol is a well-known trigger for cluster attacks and sufferers are advised not to drink alcohol, particularly during a cluster headache period.
 Other causes include strong smells such as petrol and paint fumes.
 Being overheated, exercise and smoking are other well-recognised triggers.
 So it's advisable to stop smoking or at least cut down.

-Treating and preventing cluster headaches
+Treating cluster headaches

 Sinuses are the cavities behind your nose, eyes and cheeks.
 Sinus headaches can occur as a result of inflamed sinuses and the build-up of mucus.
 This causes pressure in the cavities which can then lead to pain.
 For those who suffer, these headaches may be more severe in the mornings.
 This is because mucus drainage is poor at night, so more can build up over this time.